Eschatologue/CM_wiki/docs/class/magus/index.md

 :spell-lv0: ***Cantrips.*** The Cantrip does not deal damage.
 Instead, your weapon attack deals the damage type dealt by the cantrip, and applies the cantrip's additional effects, other than damage, on hit.

-:spell-concentration: ***Concentration.*** If the spell requires your Concentration, you must Concentrate on it as soon as it takes effect on hit.
+:spell-conc: ***Concentration.*** If the spell requires your Concentration, you must Concentrate on it as soon as it takes effect on hit.

 :d20-save: ***Saving Throw.*** If the spell requires a saving throw when cast, the target makes the first save at a **:d20-disadv: Disadvantage**{ .d20 } on hit.
 On a Critical Hit, the target automatically fails the save.
 Other target (if any) make this save as normal.